 Regarding the form of an arbitration agreement, Austrian law still requires the written form (Section 583(1) ACCP).
 However, this does not necessarily mean that the arbitration agreement must be signed by both parties: an 'exchange of letters, telefaxes, emails or other means of communications which provide a record of the agreement' also suffices.
 Apart from the provision in the ACCP, it is generally accepted that Article II of the 1958 Convention on the Recognition and Enforcement of Foreign Arbitral Awards (NYC) is a uniform substantive provision in an international context.
 Thus, the fulfilment of this uniform standard takes precedence over any stricter requirements under national law.4

 Section 582(1) ACCP defines the arbitrability ratione materiae of claims as follows: claims of an economic or financial interest that fall within the jurisdiction of the ordinary civil courts; and claims without any economic or financial interest, but for which parties may conclude a settlement agreement.
 Pursuant to Subsection (2), the following claims may not be subject to arbitration: claims in family law matters and certain claims related to housing law.

 Although this is not a question of arbitrability in the narrow sense of the law, matters of employment law (Section 618 ACCP) or concerning consumers (Section 617 ACCP) are subject to very strict limitations and are thus dealt with under this heading.
 The requirements are essentially the same for both kinds of persons (consumers and employees), and can be summarised as follows:

-- an arbitration agreement with a consumer or employee can only be validly concluded after the dispute has arisen;
+- an arbitration agreement with a consumer or employee can only be validly concluded after a dispute has arisen;

 - prior to the conclusion of the arbitration agreement, the consumer or employee shall receive a written instruction on the major differences between arbitration and litigation before state courts;